JeongHyunJin/AISFM3.0/README.md

 ## Contents

-This repository contains several notebooks to understand AISFM data.
+This repository contains several notebooks to understand and use the AISFMs.
+More detailed information of the AISFMs can be found in our paper.

 <br/>